eduardo-w-bandeira/databarn/README.md

 persons.append(person2)
 persons.append(person3)

-# Retrieving in order all cobs from Barn
+# Retrieving in order all seeds from Barn
 print("All persons in the Barn:") for person in persons:
     print(person)

-# Retrieving a specific cob by its key
+# Retrieving a specific seed by its key
 george = persons.get("George")
 print(george)

-# Finding cobs based on criteria
+# Finding seeds based on criteria
 results = persons.find_all(age=25)
 # find_all() returns a ResultsBarn() object populated \
-# with the cobs that were found
+# with the seeds that were found
 print("Persons matching criteria (age 25):")
 for person in results:
     print(person)

-# Finding the first cob based on criteria
+# Finding the first seed based on criteria
 match_person = persons.find(name="Jim", age=25)

-# Count cobs in the barn
+# Count seeds in the barn
 count = len(persons)

-# Get cob by index
+# Get seed by index
 first_person = persons[0]

-# Removing a cob from the Barn
+# Removing a seed from the Barn
 persons.remove(match_person)
 ```